dynamic-kgqa/dynamicKGQA/src/kg/README.md

 This subsection provides instructions to host Yago on Blazegraph using Docker, on Ubuntu.
 While these instructions have only been tested on Ubuntu, they should work on other operating systems with minor modifications.

+Note: There are also other ways that we have tried to host Yago, such as AWS Neptune, Virtuoso, and some other Docker solutions.
+We talk about these alternatives on a high level in the [KG_hosting_alternatives.md](./KG_hosting_alternatives.md) file.

+### Context

 The hosting was done on a AWS EC2 Ubuntu instance.
 We have tested the setup on the following releases:
 - Ubuntu 24.04.1 LTS
 - Ubuntu 20.04.6 LTS